ChristophSchmidl/books/README.md

 - [ ] Trading Evolved: Anyone can Build Killer Trading Strategies in Python by **Andreas F. Clenow**
 - [ ] Python for Finance: Mastering Data-Driven Finance by **Yves Hilpisch**
 - [ ] Mastering Python for Finance: Implement advanced state-of-the-art financial statistical applications using Python, 2nd Edition by **James Ma Weiming**
+- [ ] Test-Driven Development with Python: Obey the Testing Goat: Using Django, Selenium, and JavaScript by **Harry Percival**
+- [ ] Becoming a Better Programmer: A Handbook for People Who Care About Code by **Pete Goodliffe**

 ## Game Development